Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Alternative Asymptotic Framework

 \subsection{Setting and Notation}

-In the data-generating mechanism introduced in Section \ref{sec:ma-framework}, we assumed that the within-trial sample size $n$ was a random variable whose distribution does not depend on the number of independent trials $N$.
+In the data-generating mechanism introduced in Section \ref{sec:ma-framework}, we assumed that the within-trial sample size $n$ is a random variable whose distribution does not depend on the number of independent trials $N$.
 Consequently, the full- and observed-data distributions, $P_0^F$ and $P_0$, were unknown but fixed distributions---fixed in the sense that they do not change with $N$.
-We now deviate from this setting and let $P_{0, n} \in \mathcal{M}$ be the observed-data distribution where all within-trial sample sizes are set to $n$ and $\mathcal{M}$ is a model for the distribution of the trial-level observations: $P^T_n \in \mathcal{M}^*_{NP}$.
-As in Section \ref{sec:ma-framework}, the observed-data distribution is determined by the full-data distribution as represented by the mapping $h_n: \mathcal{M}^F \to \mathcal{M}$.
-In contrast to the setting in Section \ref{sec:ma-framework}, this mapping is now indexed by $n$.
+We now deviate from this setting and let $P_{0, n} \in \mathcal{M}$ be the observed-data distribution where all within-trial sample sizes are set to $n$.
+For a given trial, the empirical within-trial distribution satisfies $\mathbb{P}^T_n \in \mathcal{M}^*_{\text{NP}}$, and $\mathcal{M}$ is a model for the observed-data distribution.
+As in Section \ref{sec:ma-framework}, the observed-data distribution is determined by the full-data distribution as represented by the mapping $h_n: \mathcal{M}^F \to \mathcal{M}$ where this mapping is now indexed by $n$.
 Note that $P^F_0$ and $\mathcal{M}^F$ remain unchanged as the distribution of trials does not depend on $n$, but the way the observed data for a given trial are generated does.
 This is visualized in Figure \ref{fig:sampling-mechanism-diagram-new}, which replaces Figure \ref{fig:sampling-mechanism-diagram} from the main text.